th2-net/th2-common-j/README.md

 ## Release notes

+### 5.14.0-dev

++ Separate connections for publisher and consumer (allows to consume while publishing is blocked by RabbitMQ)
++ Updated cradle `5.4.1-dev`
++ Updated kubernetes-client: `6.13.1`

 ### 5.13.1-dev

-+ Provided ability to set either of raw body of several dody data to `Event` builder
++ Provided ability to set either of raw body of several body data to `Event` builder
 + Updated th2 gradle plugin `0.0.8`

 ### 5.13.0-dev